 - Immediately pour into the prepared pan.
 Smooth the top & bake for 50-55 mins or till the cake is golden brown & pulling away from sides.

 - Remove from oven & allow to cool in the pan for 10 mins on a wire rack.
-Remove from pan & allow to cool to room temp.
+Remove from pan & allow to cool to room temperature.